FeastFramework/framework/docs/models.md

 #### Creating and Dropping Tables

 FEAST provides a TableFactory to retrieve an instance of a table builder.
-Currently, this table builder is limited to MySQL.
+Currently, this table builder is limited to MySQL and PostgreSQL.
 Using this table builder, you can quickly specify your table details and run the create without writing a single line of SQL.
 Example:

 ```php